 Congratulations!
 You’ve weighed the options and decided that you can let some things go.
 That’s wonderful.
 Getting things out of your house is the next step in the decluttering process.

-But be careful, this step is going to trip you up if you’re not careful.
+But be careful, this step can to trip you up.

 The most common question I get as a professional organizer, after ‘Are you going to make me throw everything away?’* is ‘Where should my donations go?’